bprakashputta/WordTopFrequencyAnalyser/README.md

 ### WordTopFrequencyAnalyser
-It is an Dictionary iterator API.
+It is a Dictionary iterator API.
 Implemented a Maven project to parse any document and find out keywords and their patterns, number of occurences in the document.

 ### Tech Stack
 • Java\